Raza787898/marketing1/README.md

 # marketing1
-demo for my git&amp; Github class
+demo for my git&amp; Github class and for myself.